Freeze-in leptogenesis with sterile neutrino self-interactions: Basics of freeze-in leptogenesis

 If the Yukawa couplings are sufficiently small one can get an analytical estimation for the resulting asymmetry by using a perturbative calculation in $F$ \cite{Asaka:2005pn, Hambye:2017elz, Drewes:2016gmt} which leads to

 This result is well-known and it is one of the main drawbacks for the ARS mechanism.
-Plugging in numbers for the Yukawa couplings $F$, one finds that, one can obtain the observed value of the BAU only for very degenerate neutrino masses $M_i M_j \gg |\Delta M ^2| \sim 10^{-5} \text{GeV}^2$~\footnote{See \cite{Drewes:2012ma} for a case of freeze-in leptogenesis with non-degenerate spectra.}.
+Plugging in numbers for the Yukawa couplings $F$, one finds that, one can obtain the observed value of the BAU only for rather degenerate neutrino masses $ |\Delta M ^2|/ M_i M_j \lesssim 10^{-4} ~ \left(10^{-3}\right)$ for normal (inverted) hierarchy for the active neutrino masses \cite{Hernandez:2015wna, Hernandez:2016kel}.
+Less degenerate spectra are possible if lepton number violation is included \cite{Eijima:2018qke} or if three RH neutrinos are considered instead of two \cite{Drewes:2012ma}.